zpencer/gradle/subprojects/docs/src/docs/release/notes.md

 - `AbstractNativeCompileTask.compilerArgs` changed type to `ListProperty<String>` from `List<String>`.
 - `AbstractNativeCompileTask.objectFileDir` changed type to `DirectoryVar` from `File`.
 - `AbstractLinkTask.linkerArgs` changed type to `ListProperty<String>` from `List<String>`.

+### Dependency resolution order

+Previous versions of Gradle would fall through to the next repository if resolution in one repository failed.
+This behaviour might cause potentially indeterministic resolution result.
+Now Gradle will explicitly rethrow exceptions which occur in dependency resolution instead of quietly continue to the next repository.
+This may break existed build.
+In this case, you should fix the error to avoid build indeterminism.

 ## External contributions